Published: June 23, 2022 • Updated: May 04, 2023 • 2 min read

 pangram? method?
 It would

 Looks silly!
-It doesn’t detect pangrams at all.
-It just returns
+It doesn’t appear to detect pangrams at all, returning

 any argument.
 Why would we bother to write code like this?

 I don’t do this every time I code.
 But it’s a powerful technique for getting unstuck and shaking things up, for a few reasons.